CrystalFerrai/BinaryCompare/readme.md

 Simple library for quickly comparing two files to determine of they are binary equal.
 Uses memory mapping to provide better performance than typical file reading.

+If you are seeking a command line tool for binary file comparison on Windows, check out [BComp](https://github.com/CrystalFerrai/BComp).
+It makes use of this library.

 ## Usage

 Only a single function is exported by the library: